 Restaurants in Byram and Western Greenwich, CT

-Situated in an old country home close to the Post Road in western Greenwich, Polpo serves upscale Tuscan Italian fare and seafood.
+Situated in an old country home close to Post Road in western Greenwich, Polpo serves upscale Tuscan Italian food and seafood.

 Drive up to the old mill town neighborhood of Glenville to find Rebeccas.
 They’ve been in business for over 20 years and have a dining room as beautiful as the food.
-It seems to fit, with an owner trained as a designer as well as a chef.
+It seems to fit, with an owner trained as a designer and a chef.

 Old Greenwich Restaurants

-Another Italian restaurant in Greenwich, Lugano Salumeria & Wine Bar offers a fantastic brunch on Sundays.
-It’s the only time I’ve been, though considering the amount of local talk it gets, there’s no question any meal is superb there.
+Another Italian restaurant in Greenwich, Lugano Salumeria & Wine Bar, offers a fantastic brunch on Sundays.
+It’s the only time I’ve been.
+Although considering the amount of local talk it gets, there’s no question any meal is superb there.

-This contemporary family-owned Italian restaurant in Old Greenwich has been voted the best Italian restaurant in Fairfield County.
+This contemporary family-owned Italian restaurant in Old Greenwich was voted the best Italian restaurant in Fairfield County.
 And considering how many Italian restaurants there are here, that’s saying something for Applausi Osteria.